Recent news in Food & Feed Analysis

 Using immunoaffinity columns such as OCHRAPREP® or AFLAPREP® / EASI-EXTRACT® AFLATOXIN the clean-up is completed in 20 minutes, providing excellent recoveries and low limits of detection.
 Immunoaffinity columns for simultaneous sample clean-up for Aflatoxin and Ochratoxin are also available.

 Mycotoxins are a major topic within food analysis with some official methods available for the analysis of Aflatoxin in certain spices.
 However, the detection of Ochratoxin in spices has not received great attention so far.
-Although the presence of mycotoxins in spices has been established in multiple analyses (see this overview for example), methods for analyzing these matrices have not to date been collaboratively tested for Ochratoxin.
+Although the presence of mycotoxins in spices has been established in multiple analyses, methods for analyzing these matrices have not to date been collaboratively tested for Ochratoxin.
 To this day, there are no official methods, e.g. AOAC or CEN, for the detection of Ochratoxin in spices.

 This could however change soon: The Journal of AOAC International recently published results of an international validation study on spices.
 In 25 public and private laboratories, naturally contaminated and spiked samples of black and white pepper, nutmeg, spice mix, cocoa powder and drinking chocolate were tested for Ochratoxin A. All participants used OCHRAPREP® immunoaffinity columns for sample extraction and clean-up prior to HPLC analysis with fluorescence detection.
 This method showed excellent performance and is now under consideration by CEN for eventual adoption as an official method for Ochratoxin A.